LarvariousM/gcpnotes-4-22-2025-notes/ReadMe.md

 ![8](https://github.com/user-attachments/assets/312a8db5-c38b-4f62-8e2b-d159679201de)

-9. Alright, open up your favorite browser, open the url https://www.github.com, go to your github, click on repositories, and click on the New button to create a new repository.
+9. Alright, open up your favorite browser, click on the address bar, and type in the url address https://www.github.com, go to your github, click on repositories, and click on the New button to create a new repository.

 ![9](https://github.com/user-attachments/assets/c2c1e115-5723-446b-be87-12b650a4f766)